debdattasarkar/DSA/4. Dynamic Programming/8. (H) Boolean Parenthesization/README.md

 ---

-Let me know if you would like the implementation of this algorithm in any programming language or further explanation on the heap-based approach to solving this!

----

 Absolutely!
 Here's a **language-wise summary** of your correct solution for the **Boolean Parenthesization problem** in **Python, C++, and JavaScript**, keeping the **logic identical** across all three versions.
 I’ve added inline comments for clarity without changing your structure.

 ---